Podcast: Play in new window | Download

 In this week’s podcast episode, Dr. Sorrels and I dive into a discussion on ways educators can learn to reach and teach students exposed to trauma.
 Here are the topics we cover:

-• How understanding of brain science influences the way you work with students
+- How understanding of brain science influences the way you work with students

-• Advice for teachers or school leaders searching for behavior strategies that work with students who experience trauma
+- Advice for teachers or school leaders searching for behavior strategies that work with students who experience trauma

-• Examples from teachers and schools engaged in learning options that may include manipulates, environmental changes, rhythm, play and movement activities
+- Examples from teachers and schools engaged in learning options that may include manipulates, environmental changes, rhythm, play, and movement activities

-• The challenges or opportunities in managing students with severe behavior or anxiety issues while also maintaining a safe learning environment for all students in the classroom or school
+- The challenges or opportunities in managing students with severe behavior or anxiety issues while also maintaining a safe learning environment for all students in the classroom or school

-I encourage you to listen-in to our conversation and to check out Dr. Sorels’ resources.
+I encourage you to listen to our conversation and to check out Dr. Sorels’ resources.
 For my Oklahoma listeners, you may be interested in an upcoming workshop she will leading in Oklahoma City on March 13, 2019, on Strategies for Working with Students Experiencing Trauma.
 You can find out more information here.
 Or you can reach out to Dr. Sorrels directly via her website: http://www.drbarbarasorrels.com.

 Let’s Wrap This Up